-The HT/Principal and Chair of Governors will:
+Each Headteacher and Chair of the Trust Board will:

-- Establish or use existing mechanisms for understanding the risk of extremism - Ensure staff understand the risk and build capabilities to deal with issues arising - Communicate the importance of the duty - Ensure All Staff and Governors implement the duty.
+- Establish or use existing mechanisms for understanding the risk of extremism. - Ensure staff understand the risk and build capabilities to deal with issues arising. - Communicate the importance of the duty. - Ensure All staff and trustees implement the duty.